 Street Art, History, and Family Fun

-Downtown Durham even has some cool street art, centering on the civil rights era like the one at 120 Morris Street.
+Downtown Durham even has some cool street art, centering on the civil rights era like the one pictured above, which you’ll find at 120 Morris Street.
 There are also some cool murals dedicated to civil rights leader Pauli Murray throughout the city.
 Stop by the NC Mutual Life building and take yourself back to times when Durham’s “Black Wall Street” rose during the early 20th century.
 The Museum of Durham History can also give you insight into the city’s origins through modern times.
 There are also quite a few family-friendly places to explore, like the Lemur Center and Museum of Life and Science, where you and the kids can explore for hours.
 There’s much more but that one stands out above the rest.

 Outdoor Things to Do